Three counties in Portland area OK refugee resettlement

 As it turns out, the policy was hamstrung on Jan.
-15, after a federal judge in Maryland temporarily blocked the executive order, which had made the letters a prerequisite for refugee agencies to get federal dollars.
+15, after a Maryland federal judge temporarily blocked the executive order, which had made the letters a prerequisite for refugee agencies to get federal dollars.
 Several such agencies had sued over the matter.

 The Justice Department could appeal the ruling, however.

-At least 40 governors and 80 jurisdictions have formally stated their consent to rehousing persons displaced by war, persecution or natural disasters.
-Texas had said it would not accept them.
+At least 40 governors and 80 jurisdictions have formally stated their consent to rehousing persons displaced by war, persecution or natural disasters, though Texas had said it would not accept them.

 Oregon Gov. Kate Brown issued a resettlement welcome letter on Dec.
 16, saying in a video that "no one chooses to be a refugee."